Boyquotes/godot-data-and-scripts/README.md

-# godot-scripts
+# GODOT data and scripts
-This repository holds a collection of scripts used in the GODOT project, mainly for extracting, transforming and loading data into the GODOT graph.
+This repository holds a collection of data and scripts used in the GODOT project, mainly for extracting, transforming and loading dates into the GODOT graph.

 **create_godot_graph.py**